yijing-sie/Pure_Qwen-1.8B/README.md

 1. Install all required modules listed in `requirements.txt`

+2. Download [model-00001-of-00002.safetensors](https://huggingface.co/Qwen/Qwen-1_8B/blob/main/model-00001-of-00002.safetensors) & [model-00002-of-00002.safetensors](https://huggingface.co/Qwen/Qwen-1_8B/blob/main/model-00002-of-00002.safetensors) from the Qwen 1.8B repository on Hugging Face, as these weight files are too large to upload to GitHub.

-2. Change the working directory to where `quen_pure.py` is
+3. Change the working directory to where `quen_pure.py` is

 3. Run qwen_pure.py (It already contains an example query, so it's safe to execute)